 The aims of AOTM are to represent and promote its members and their work to as wide an audience as possible.
 We do this by using a variety of mechanisms including this web site.
 The annual Directory, mentioned above, is one of the most significant publicity tools, but by itself it is not enough.
 For all events and activities we produce a variety of posters, leaflets, and news releases targeted for specific audiences to achieve as much publicity as we can and to raise the profile of AOTM in Lincolnshire and beyond.
 In addition, all members are encouraged to produce their own local publicity.

 We produce a monthly Newsletter for members, which can be seen in the news pages, and for those members who do not have access to the internet a hard copy is sent by post.

-In the last thirteen years AOTM has built a reputation for quality and excellence in the arts throughout Lincolnshire.
+In the last fourteen years AOTM has built a reputation for quality and excellence in the arts throughout Lincolnshire.
 It has created a significant core of repeat visitors and attracts new audiences each year.
 The Steering Group aims to continue the development of AOTM at a steady pace and provide our audiences with some of the best arts and crafts in Lincolnshire.
 To help to achieve that we have a four-year AOTM Business Plan, which is updated annually.